kamlendras/fosstube/README.md

 Online vedio sharing and social media platforms run by the community run for the community.

-This project is aimed at improving the users' privacy by being independent from Big tech companies and bypassing their data collection.
+This project is aimed at make a high quality trusted open source platform, that is for the community by the community.

 The [Matrix room](https://matrix.to/#/#fosstube:matrix.org) is considered as the main communication protocol.